 The goal of active treatment is to reduce the dependence on alcohol and drugs, as well as any negative health and social consequences linked to the use of such substances.
-Supporting people with alcohol and drug addictions and those close to them, active treatment also requires a range of client-centred, culturally competent approaches available throughout their healing journey.
-This often requires a range of treatment services and supports that assist individuals to achieve the ultimate goals of adopting healthier behaviours; enhancing their connection with family and community; and reducing addictive or compulsive behaviours and patterns.
+To support people who misuse alcohol and drugs, and those close to them, active treatment also requires a range of client-centred, culturally competent approaches available throughout their healing journey.
+This often requires a range of treatment services and supports that support individuals to achieve the ultimate goals of adopting healthier behaviours; enhancing their connection with family and community; and reducing addictive or compulsive behaviours and patterns.